razisyed97/mettleAI-Front-end-Interview/README.md

 - Create more intuitive behaviour for form expansion when deleting a MUI expansion form.
 - Implement tighter form validation.
 Eg: date is properly formatted or validating a real email
 - More specific error message alert regarding missing required fields
-- Add button animations for adding, sending, and deleting a form
+- Add button animations for adding, sending, and deleting a form.
+This includes disabled button states.
 - Create a more user friendly experience when using autocomplete to fill in address field
 - Hide my api key when deploying